144 Women Killed in War on Terror

 Decisions by Default Disrespect Women

-As the war continues beyond the twelfth anniversary of 9/11, it is appropriate to ask serious questions about policies that have led to this grim reality.
+As the war continues beyond the thirteenth anniversary of 9/11, it is appropriate to ask serious questions about policies that have led to this grim reality.
 Our female soldiers are being asked to shoulder heavier burdens and greater risk than military women have ever faced in America’s history.
-From 2005 until 2012, policy changes were implemented without authorization or the legally required notice to members of Congress.
+Starting in 2005 and up to the present time, policy changes have been implemented with little or no congressional oversight.

-Now the Obama Administration is pushing to implement recommendations of the Military Leadership Diversity Commission (MLDC), a mostly-civilian Pentagon advisory group with expertise in "diversity" and not combat, has recommended that women be assigned to infantry units at the "tip of the spear" battalion level, primarily to promote promotions and gender-conscious "diversity metrics" for a few female officers to three- and four-star rank.
+Now the Obama Administration is pushing to implement recommendations of the Military Leadership Diversity Commission (MLDC), a mostly-civilian Pentagon advisory group with expertise in "diversity" and not combat.
+President Barack Obama has ordered the military services to assign women to infantry units at the "tip of the spear" battalion level, unless the chiefs of staff request exceptions, by January 2016.
+The stated reason is to increase promotions and gender-conscious "diversity metrics" for a few female officers to three- and four-star rank, even though the Defense Department concedes that there is no evidence of employment discrimination.
+For decades, women have been promoted at rates equal to or faster than men.

 Failure to discuss and analyze this issue in Congress could also result in successful litigation to include civilian women in Selective Service registration.
 This would happen by court order, without a vote of Congress.
 It is long past time for the Obama Administration and Congress to pay women the compliment of taking this issue seriously.

-The following list of the names of deployed women killed since 9/11, updated on October 3, 2014, should be viewed with sober reflection and gratitude for the courageous women who gave their lives in service to America.
-Unless otherwise indicated, all were soldiers in the Army:
+The following list of the names of deployed military women killed since 9/11, updated on January 13, 2015, should be viewed with sober reflection and gratitude for the courageous women who gave their lives in service to America.
+Unless otherwise indicated, all servicewomen listed served in the Army:

 - AF Staff Sgt.
 Anissa Shero, 31, loadmaster, MC-130H, crash on takeoff of Special Operations mission, June 12, 2002.